Sammaye/mongoglue/README.md

 - If you need all attributes you can use `getAttributes()`.
 This function currently runs `getDocument()` and then merge those results with the virtual attributes to return a result

+You can get both the BSON encoded and the JSON encoded version of the raw document by using `getBSONDocument()` or alternatively `getJSONDocument()`.

 ### Saving

 A document will and should always call the `save()` function, whether it be new or not.
 The `save()` function will automatically detect if the record should be inserted or updated